-DDRBLOCK mode is usually caused by the logical logs being misconfigured for the current transaction activity or by the Enterprise Replication system having to spool more than usual.
+A potential log wrap situation is usually caused by the logical logs being misconfigured for the current transaction activity or by the Enterprise Replication system having to spool more than usual.
 More-than-usual spooling could be caused by one of the following situations:

-- A one-time job might be larger than normal and thus require more log space. - If one of the target servers is currently unavailable, more spooling of replicated transactions can be required. - The spool file or paging space could be full and needs to be expanded.
-For more information, see "Preventing Memory Queues from Overflowing" on page 8-14.
+- A one-time job might be larger than normal and thus require more log space. - One of the target servers is currently unavailable and more spooling of replicated transactions is required. - The spool file or paging space could be full and needs to be expanded.